matthias-reis/aithir.de/_content/storylines/tattoos.md

 looked like an exact copy.
 She walked there and saw the sign of a cicada on the door.

-She entered and found herself in a different world.
+She went in and found herself in a different world.
+Lucy stood on the same grass plain.

----

-After entering the shed, Lucy stood on the same grass plain.
 But here, she saw a different sky, that looked much more real than the usual Mesh projections.
 Somewhere in the distance, she saw the majestic tree rising in the middle of the green sea of grass.

 She started walking and with every step, she saw more details and the tree grew bigger and bigger.
 Twigs were dynamically moving on the top of the crown and the